oracle/weblogic-kubernetes-operator/README.md

 The initial Technology Preview release of the operator supports only the Traefik load balancer/Ingress controller.
 Support for other load balancers is planned in the future.
 Please refer to [Load balancing with the Traefik ingress controller](site/traefik.md) for information about current capabilities.

-## Exporting operator logs to ELK
+[comment]: # (Exporting operator logs to ELK.
 The operator provides an option to export its log files to the ELK stack.
-Please refer to [ELK integration](site/elk.md) for information about this capability.
+Please refer to [ELK integration]site/elk.md for information about this capability.)

 ## Removing a domain